Mortgage Recast Definition

 The mortgage recasting works on the basic principle of finance.
-There are several factors because of which interest is charged by the lender which includes time factor as well as a risk factor.
-The concept of the time value of money work taking into consideration the different elements such as rate of interest, time period, and outstanding amount of borrowing, etc. Normally there are specific schedules for every loan repayment which includes equal monthly payment or payment of principal and interest as per predefined rate.
+There are several factors because of which interest is charged by the lender, which includes time factor as well as a risk factor.
+The concept of the time value of money work, taking into consideration the different elements such as rate of interest, time period, and outstanding amount of borrowing, etc. Normally there are specific amortization schedules for loan repayment, which includes equal monthly payment or payment of principal and interest as per predefined rate.

-However if the principal repayment is higher than the outstanding amount payable on a specific installment, the balance amount outstanding shall be recalculated using the finance concepts taking into account the present value of balance loan amount discounted at the rate of interest.
+However, if the principal repayment is higher than the outstanding amount payable on a specific installment, the balance amount outstanding shall be recalculated using the finance concepts taking into account the present value of the balance loan amount discounted at the rate of interest.

 Mortgage Recast Calculations